Zenith-One/thrones-and-bones-cljs/README.md

 # Thrones and Bones - CLJS

-Thrones and Bones, created by Lou Anders, immplemented by me.
+Thrones and Bones, created by Lou Anders, implemented by me.

 ## Live Demo